vincenzomos/dockerlab/README.md

-# dockerlab
+# Docker workshop at Sogeti

-docker handson lab held at jfall
+This docker workshop is a fork of the docker handson lab held at jfall 2014

-## Setup

-execute instructions

-replace qwan-registry:5000 by qwan (see images on dockerhub)